sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

 Pandoc for converting rst to markdown for notebook downloads
 ============================================================

-Sphinx uses restructured text while Jupyter notebooks uses markdown for markup of the text.
-Therefore, restructured text need to be translated to markdown when notebook downloads are created.
-You can use pandoc to do this translation.
-For this, install pypandoc using the following commands:
+Sphinx uses reStructuredText while Jupyter notebooks use Markdown for formatting the text blocks.
+Due to this mismatch in markup formats, the generated Jupyter notebooks may not render the text cells correctly if you make heavy use of the syntax features in reStructuredText

+Sphinx-Gallery provides a minimal parser to convert from reStructuredText to Markdown.
+It is suitable for most basic use cases and is the default parser.
+Sphinx-Gallery is nevertheless aware of `pypandoc <https://github.com/bebraw/pypandoc>`_ and when it is found in your system, it will be used instead to do the conversion.
+To install pypandoc in your system you can use the following commands:

 .. code-block:: sh

     pip install pypandoc
     python -c "import pypandoc;pypandoc.download_pandoc()"

-Then, sphinx gallery will automatically use pandoc for converting rst to md.
-In case, pypandoc is not installed, it falls back to a regex based parser which might make a few mistakes in conversion depending upon complexity of text.